 Thinking outside the box is one way to get yourself in front of potential clients, but it’s just as important to continue the tried-and-true strategies that have brought you success in the past.

 Whether it’s distributing real estate calendars, sports schedules, jar openers customized with your name and phone number, letter openers with your business card enclosed or pens with all your information, a well-rounded communication strategy will bring business your way for years to come.

 For the latest real estate news and trends, bookmark RISMedia.com.

-The post Ask the Expert: What Are Marketing Essentials for the Holiday Season? appeared first on RISMedia.
+The post Ask the Expert: How Can I Create a Well-Rounded Communication Strategy? appeared first on RISMedia.